Sect. 1 - 2020 Program Chairs

 The Methodology section welcomes papers, panels and roundtable proposals that highlight areas where political science has made distinctive methodological contributions rather than just imported techniques, but is also interested in applied methodological papers focusing on the practical challenges in empirical political research.
 In all cases, we seek to keep the scope and epistemology of political methodology as broad and inclusive as possible.
 We particularly welcome full panel proposals around these or any other relevant themes that fit into the sub-discipline.

 Sect.
-52 - Political Parties and Interest Groups
+51 - Political Parties & Interest Groups

 The section welcomes papers, panels, and roundtable proposals that address core questions of executive governance, broadly defined, both in the United States and around the world.
 We encourage submissions that employ innovative theoretical and methodological approaches to yield new perspectives on long-standing questions.
 These could include, but are not limited to, analyses of the creation, maintenance, and exercise of executive authority; relations with the legislature and judiciary; the internal organization and management of the executive branch; policy implementation; and challenges to executive authority.